Overview of the Project

 For the time being, English is the only language used on this website.
 As mentioned above, it is the international lingua franca increasingly used by the peoples of the Pacific Basin to communicate with each other.(Click here to see more information on the use of English as an international lingua franca).
 However, with time and greater resources we hope to add other languages, particularly Mandarin Chinese (Pǔtōnghuà), Spanish (Español) and Japanese (Nihongo) which are also used by many people in the Pacific Basin to communicate with each other (as the following chart suggests).

-Significantly, all ten of the languages in the chart above are spoken in the Pacific Basin and all of them have been the official language of at least one state or colonial territory in this part of the world.
+Significantly, most of the languages in the chart above are spoken in the Pacific Basin and have been the official language of a state or colonial territory in this part of the world.
 The extent of multi-lingual diversity in the Pacific Basin does not exist any where else in the world and reflects the unparalleled history of international relations and the global importance of the Pacific Basin in human history and contemporary world affairs.

 Whether you are looking for presentations, the coordination of round-table discussions, or support for organizational planning, decision making and training, this project can provide the information and support you need.
 Contact us and we will arrange a free consultation to discuss how we can serve your needs.